ebshimizu/stats-of-the-storm/docs/parser.md

 You can also set a player ID to focus on with the My ID setting.
 This will highlight that player when browsing through matches.

+## Using Import Sets

+Import sets allow you to pre-define which folders you would like to import and specify which collections the replays in each folder should be added to.
+Import sets are stored __locally__ per database (so the settings don't get carried over if you load someone else's database).
+To activate import sets, click on the gear menu on the right of the replay folder option, and toggle the `Use Replay Set` setting.

 [Back](https://ebshimizu.github.io/stats-of-the-storm/)